U-Shift/Transport-Demand-Modelling/7-PanelModels.md

     ## data:  invest ~ value + capital
     ## normal = 29.576, p-value < 2.2e-16
     ## alternative hypothesis: significant effects

-> **Note:** The Lagrange multiplier statistic, is used to test the null
-> hypothesis that there are no group effects in the Random Effects
-> model.

-> **Note:** Large values of the Lagrange Multiplier indicate that
-> effects model is more suitable than the classical model with no common
-> effects.

 > **Note:** Large values of H indicate that the fixed effects model is
 > prefered over the random effects model.
 While, A large value of the LM